 The approach

 Astro’s markdown pipeline uses remark (for parsing) and rehype (for HTML transformation).
 Astro includes remark-gfm by default, which gives you GitHub-flavored Markdown features including footnote syntax ([^1]).
-Since footnotes are already parsed, I wrote a rehype plugin that restructures the HTML output.
+Since footnotes are already parsed by the time rehype runs, I wrote a plugin that restructures the HTML output.

 The plugin does three things: